6 DAYS FROM $1,399

 Some morning discovery is complemented by an afternoon of scenic cruising, as you pass through some Danube locks with insightful narration.

-Begin your day with a walking tour of charming Donji Milanovac, where you’ll visit the Church of St. Nikolas and peek into the local elementary school.
+Begin your day with a walking tour of charming Donji Milanovac, where you’ll visit the Church of St. Nikolas.

 Relax on deck this afternoon and enjoy the views as your river cruise passes through one of the most dramatic and beautiful stretches of the Danube River, the series of gorges known as the Iron Gates.
 This dramatic 86-mile stretch was once treacherous to pass, creating a formidable barrier to invaders with its rocky gorges and caves.
 Keep an eye out for the likeness of Decebalus, a Dacian ruler and Romanian national hero who fought the Romans.
 His face is carved into a cliff near the city of Orsova.
 As your ship passes through two sets of locks, you’ll hear commentary from the bridge describing the process.

-Cruise into Ruse with a dance performance, icon painting, a Balkan BBQ, and more
+Cruise into Ruse with icon painting, a Balkan BBQ, and more

 Today promises to be an eye-opening day of rich cultural heritage — and fun, too.
 As you cruise this morning, a lecture on “Bulgaria, Romania, and the Expansion of the European Union” offers some contemporary context to our journey as we sail toward the Bulgarian port town, Ruse.
 Just before lunch, we'll fire up the BBQ on the sun deck for a festive Balkan-style cooking demo, weather permitting.
 Our dish?
 Cevapcici, or traditional Balkan sausages.

-This afternoon, some local children come on board for a delightful dance performance and, later, we’ll learn about the Bulgarian tradition of icon painting from a local artist, and then meet a local Orthodox priest.
-We’ll enjoy dinner before our evening entertainment comes on board.
+This afternoon, we’ll learn about the Bulgarian tradition of icon painting from a local artist, and then meet a local Orthodox priest.

 This evening, celebrate the joys of your river cruise at the Captain’s Farewell Cocktail Reception.